gerdemb/SQLiteChangesetSync/README.md

                         |--- Merge #1 + #2 <-- HEAD (A,B)
 ```

 - *Merge All*: Repeatedly create merge commits for all branches into a single branch.
 Branches are defined as "leaf node" changesets that have no children.
 Merging does not apply the changes.
-To update to the newly created branch, run pull. _Note_: Like regulars commits, merge commits can be pushed and fetched.
-The difference between a merge commit and a regular commit is that a merge commit has two parents and two binary blobs of the database modifications to apply depending on which parent a pull operation comes from.
+To update to the newly created branch, run pull. _Note_: Like regular commits, merge commits can be pushed and fetched.
+The difference between a merge commit and a regular commit is that a merge commit has two parents and two sets of binary changeset data to apply depending on which parent a pull operation comes from.
 - *Merge Conflicts*: Currently merge conflicts are detected, but ignored.
-A merge conflict is detected when attempting to apply a changeset, but the data under modification is different than when the changeset was created.
-The SQLite Session Extension has more details here:  [](https://www.sqlite.org/sessionintro.html#conflicts).
+A merge conflict is detected not when the branches are merged, but rather when attempting to apply (pull) a changeset.
+A conflict will occur when applying a changeset if the data under modification is different than when the changeset itself was created.
+For example, if two different changesets both try to update the same row with different values.
+The SQLite Session Extension has a complete set of examples here:  [](https://www.sqlite.org/sessionintro.html#conflicts).

 # Future Exploration
 - **Performance investigation**: Investigation the performance of this architecture on larger projects.
 Specifically the impact on database size and performance of merging in large repositories with many changesets